 Two law enforcement sources had provided information that was later determined to be not good, but no one knew that at the time.

-It's complex how these things work, and people like Tucker and Beatty want to simplify all that into these easily digestible narratives where the media wanted to make Trump supporters look bad, so they made up a conclusion about Officer Sicknick's death.
+It's complex how these things work, and people like Tucker and Beatty want to simplify all that into these easily digestible narratives or the media wanted to make Trump supporters look bad, so they made up a conclusion about Officer Sicknick's death.

 The determination did come down that Sicknick did not die as a result of injuries suffered on January 6th, but that doesn't mean that Beatty was right that Sicknick wasn't attacked.

-Sicknick told his brother that he was pepper-sprayed multiple times, passed out, and had to be resuscitated with CPR.
+Sicknick told his brother that he was pepper sprayed multiple times, passed out, and had to be resuscitated with CPR.

 His experience may not have contributed to his death, but he was the subject of considerable violence that day.

-So I don't know what point he's necessarily winning, other than just I was defiant and just disagreed with what people were saying, and I ended up randomly being right.
+So I don't know what point he's necessarily winning other than just I was defiant and just disagreed with what people were saying and I ended up randomly being right.

 You can see here that the idea he's trying to push is that the coverage of the event is a MAGA blood libel because it was based solely on the idea that Sicknick had been killed.

-But, like, you're bringing up, even that's bullshit.
+But like you're bringing up, even that's bullshit.

 When they play the clips of the broadcasters calling the mob murderous, that's kind of accurate.